Jeremy Lieb is a senior associate attorney in the Anchorage, Alaska Office.

-Prior to joining Earthjustice, Jeremy served as a law clerk for Judge Salvador Mendoza Jr. of the U.S. District Court for the Eastern District of Washington.
-His experience also includes judicial clerkships for Judge Morgan Christen of the U.S. Court of Appeals for the Ninth Circuit and Justice Craig Stowers of the Alaska Supreme Court, as well as work in private practice at a small law firm in eastern Washington.
+Prior to joining Earthjustice in 2018, Jeremy served as a law clerk for Judge Salvador Mendoza Jr. on the U.S. District Court for the Eastern District of Washington.
+He also previously served as a law clerk for Judge Morgan Christen on the U.S. Court of Appeals for the Ninth Circuit and Justice Craig Stowers on the Alaska Supreme Court, and he worked in private practice for a small law firm in eastern Washington state.

-Jeremy is a graduate of the University of Washington School of Law, where he served as an articles editor for the Washington Journal of Environmental Law and Policy and participated in the Tribal Court Public Defense Clinic.
-Before law school, Jeremy spent several years working for conservation districts in Washington, focusing primarily on irrigation efficiency, farm planning, and riparian restoration.
+Jeremy received his law degree from the University of Washington School of Law in 2013.
+Before law school, he spent several years working for conservation districts in Washington state.
 He holds a B.A. in geography from Central Washington University.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.